 Small businesspersons often ask the attorneys to buy stock in their venture, thinking that (i) proceeds from the sale of the stock are available to pay part of the front end costs and (ii) the attorneys will have a proprietary interest in the business.
 Securities lawyers must remain objective and therefore, if asked to do so, lawyers in this firm will normally not buy stock.

 Once securities are sold to others, the company has a continuing obligation to keep those who own securities informed concerning the company’s affairs.
 This is especially important for companies which have securities which are actively traded in the market.
-Companies having more than 500 “unaccredited” shareholders (and, since the enactment of the JOBS Act, over 2,000 shareholders when calculated to include all accredited shareholders) and $10,000,000 in assets are required to register under Section 12 of the Securities Exchange Act of 1934.
+Companies having more than 500 “unaccredited” shareholders (and over 2,000 shareholders when calculated to include all accredited shareholders) and $10,000,000 in assets are required to register under Section 12 of the Securities Exchange Act of 1934.
 If we represent a company at the time it is required to so register, we typically provide to the company at that time a detailed written summary of its obligations under the 1934 Act.
 In general, such a registration is not difficult, but once registered a company has several continuing obligations including, but in no way limited to, the following:

 1. Reports.
 Generally, a company registered under the 1934 Act must file 10-K reports annually, 10-Q reports quarterly and 8-K reports following the happening of specified important events (a “small business” issuer, as defined above, will use simplified disclosure on these same forms).
 The 10-Q reports, containing primarily unaudited quarterly financial information, customarily are prepared in-house and merely reviewed by counsel.
 However, 10-K annual reports require audited financial information and the narrative parts customarily are prepared by counsel.
 If the company’s securities are quoted on NASDAQ, copies of the reports must be filed with FINRA.
 A filing fee must be paid to the Securities and Exchange Commission each year when the 10-K report is filed.